odradev/awesome-zero-knowledge/README.md

 * [Zero Knowledge Proofs MOOC](https://www.youtube.com/playlist?list=PLS01nW3Rtgor_yJmQsGBZAg5XM4TSGpPs) - lectures from Zero Knowledge Proofs MOOC Spring '23.
 * [StarkWare Sessions 2023 Day 1](https://www.youtube.com/watch?v=6wLzFXbSqQU) and [Day 2](https://www.youtube.com/watch?v=dIPx3zITSvo) - recording of StarkWare conference.
 * [TCC 2020](https://tcc.iacr.org/2020/program.php) - a virtual event from 2020.
 Videos are available on the page.
+* [The 13th BIU Winter School on cryptography](https://cyber.biu.ac.il/event/the-13th-biu-winter-school-on-cryptography/) - course from February 2023 in Bar-Ilan University, Israel.
+Slides are available on the page.

 ### Upcoming events
-* [The 13th BIU Winter School on cryptography](https://cyber.biu.ac.il/event/the-13th-biu-winter-school-on-cryptography/) - course on February 2023 in Bar-Ilan University, Israel.
 * [Zero Knowledge Proofs](https://zk-learning.org/) - course on Spring 2023, made by MOOC.
 * [WEB3 digital summit](https://web3digitalsummit.com/) - Summit in April 2023 in Verona, Italy
 * [zkSummit](https://www.zksummit.com/) - a summit on Zero Knowledge on April 2023 in Lisbon, Portugal.
 * [European WEB3 summit 2023](https://www.web3eurosummit.eu/) - Summit in May 2023 in Brussels, Belgium.
 * [RISC Zero Study Club](https://twitter.com/RiscZero/status/1620058982672117766) - Series of zoom meetings with RISC Zero team explaining all things ZK - from 1st of February to 29th of March 2023.
+* [ZPrize comptetion](https://www.zprize.io/) - applications can be send from 21st April until June 10th.
+The competition will begin on the 10th of June.

 ### Articles
 * [Zero Knowledge Proofs for Games](https://blog.o1labs.org/zero-knowledge-proofs-for-games-f8b690a2c1ef) - article about building and running ZK elements within games by Phil Kelly from January 2023.